 Give Yourself Adequate Rest

 Just like other muscles, your abs need rest.
 While you can incorporate exercises that utilize your core in other ways, try to take a recovery day between days you directly work your abs.
 Rest helps give you muscles time to repair and get stronger!
-(Check out how one woman learned to love rest days.)
+(Also read: Why Sleep Is the Most Important Thing for Weight Loss)

 Change It Up

 Are you guilty of doing the same ab workout day after day?
 If so, it's time to switch it up.
 In fact, for best results, you should change up your entire workout—including abs!—every four to six weeks.
 Not sure where to start?
-Start working your way through all of our top ab workout routines.
+Start working your way through these toned ab workout routines.

 Maintain Constant Tension

 If you're short on time, here's an easy trick to get more for your ab-workout buck: Flex your abs and keep them that way throughout your entire core workout.
 Whether you're doing crunches, planks, or balance work, squeeze those abs as if you’re preparing for someone to punch you in the gut to get even more out of your usual moves.
 (Here's more on how exactly to engage your abs.)